GoogleChrome/web.dev/src/site/content/en/blog/contact-picker/index.md

 ## Feedback {: #feedback }

-We want to hear about your experiences with the Contact Picker API.
+The Web Platform Incubator Group and the Chrome team want to hear about your experiences with the Contact Picker API.

 ### Tell us about the API design